The muon g-2 anomaly confronts new physics in $e^\pm$ and $\mu^\pm$ final states scattering: Model realisation and analysis

-We have implemented the iDM model in \fr/UFO~\cite{Christensen:2009jx,Degrande:2011ua,Alloul:2013bka} files, and we have used the \amc\ platform~\cite{Alwall:2014hca} in order to generate $s$- and $t$-channel $e^+e^-$ events\footnote{We simulate $e^+ e^- \to \chi_1 \chi_2 , \chi_2 \to \chi_1 e^+ e^-$, including the leptonic branching ratios of the $\chi_2$.
-The hadronic branching ratios are still small at this mass, see Fig. 1 of ~\cite{Batell:2021ooj}.} that would contribute to the KLOE, BaBar and BESIII measurements of the Bhabha cross section.\footnote{ The two experiments CMD-2~\cite{Akhmetshin:2001ig,Akhmetshin:2003zn} and SND~\cite{Achasov:2005rg,Achasov:2006vp} carried out measurements in the energy range for $\pi^+\pi^- (\gamma)$ production by scanning directly with the beam energy.
+We have implemented the iDM model in \fr/UFO~\cite{Christensen:2009jx,Degrande:2011ua,Alloul:2013bka} files, and we have used the \amc\ platform~\cite{Alwall:2014hca} in order to generate $s$- and $t$-channel $e^+e^-$ events\footnote{We simulate $e^+ e^- \to \chi_1 \chi_2 , \chi_2 \to \chi_1 e^+ e^-$, including the leptonic branching ratios of the $\chi_2$.} that would contribute to the KLOE, BaBar and BESIII measurements of the Bhabha cross section.\footnote{ The two experiments CMD-2~\cite{Akhmetshin:2001ig,Akhmetshin:2003zn} and SND~\cite{Achasov:2005rg,Achasov:2006vp} carried out measurements in the energy range for $\pi^+\pi^- (\gamma)$ production by scanning directly with the beam energy.
 For each point, Bhabha events were used to calibrate the luminosity.
 The angular cuts applied are respectively $ \cos \theta \in [-0.83,0.83] \ \text{(SND~\cite{Achasov:2005rg})} $ and $ \cos \theta \in [-0.45,0.45] \ \text{(\textrm{CMD-2}~\cite{Akhmetshin:2003zn})} \,$.
 These experiments differ in two main aspects from the previous ones.
 First they cannot distinguish easily $\pi$'s from $\mu$'s, so that the final hadronic cross-section can be obtained only after subtracting the $e^+e^- \to \mu^+ \mu^-$ component by relying on the theoretical estimation.
 Second, each energy point in the scan has its own luminosity measurement, so that the effects of NP would need to be estimated independently for each $\sqrt{s}$. } We have simulated the process $ e^+ e^- \to \chi_1 \chi_1 e^+ e^-$ and we have applyed the relevant cuts directly on the generated final states.
 For the luminosity measurement, the different experiments exploited various kinematic ranges: \begin{itemize} \item At KLOE, with CoM energy $\sqrt{s} = 1.02 \, \rm GeV$, the following cuts were applied \cite{KLOE:2006itf}: $\cos \theta \in [-0.57,0.57]$, $E_e \in [0.3,0.8] \, \rm GeV$, $p \geq 400$ MeV and a cut on the polar angle acollinearity $\zeta < 9^\circ$.
 KLOE reported the Bhabha cross section $\sigma^{\rm vis}_{e^+e^-} = (431\pm 0.3)$ nb.

 \item At BaBar, with asymmetric collisions of $9$ GeV electrons and $3.1$ GeV positrons corresponding to $\sqrt{s} = 10.58 \, \rm GeV$, the following cuts were applied~\cite{Lees:2013rw}: the polar angles in the centre of mass are required to satisfy $|\cos\theta| < 0.7$ for one track and $|\cos\theta| < 0.65$ for the other; the scaled momentum $P_i=2p_i/\sqrt{s}$, where $p_i$ are the momenta of the track $i$ and $\sqrt{s}$ is the CoM energy, were required to satisfy $P_1>0.75$ and $P_2>0.5$ ($i=1$ denotes the track with the higher CoM momentum); the cut on the acollinearity angle was $\zeta < 30^\circ$.
 The luminosity was estimated also by exploiting the $e^+e^- \to \mu^+ \mu^-$ process and, according to the uncertainties reported in Table 3 of~\cite{Lees:2013rw}, the muon process slightly dominates the average.
 Furthermore, BaBar associated a $0.7 \%$ uncertainty on the Bhabha estimates due to ``Data-MC differences''.
 After accounting for the detector efficiency, the reported measurement for the Bhabha cross section is $ \sigma_{e^+e^- \to e^+ e^-}^{\rm vis} = (6.169 \pm 0.041) \, \rm nb \,$ and that for the $e^+e^- \to \mu^+ \mu^-$ process is $\sigma_{e^+e^- \to \mu^+ \mu^-}^{\rm vis} = (0.4294 \pm 0.0023) \, \rm nb $.